himax25/Performance-Bounceback/README.md

 >> Saved by batching from 0 to 983, and the total number of Batches has been dropped from 1904 to 813.
 However, the frame rate, 45.4 FPS, has still not reached at 90 FPS.

 ## Adjusting Physics update rate
->> <li> <B>Performance tuning action 3. <B> Adjsting Physics update rate from 0.005555556 to 0.01111111 Fixed Timestep in order to match with the VR framerate 90 FPS.
+>> <li> <B>Performance tuning action 3. </B> Adjsting Physics update rate from 0.005555556 to 0.01111111 Fixed Timestep in order to match with the VR framerate 90 FPS.
  ![screenshot](https://github.com/himax25/Performance-Bounceback/blob/master/Screenshots/PhysicsUpdateRateScreenshot.JPG)

 ## Reducing calculation time by optimizing Physics with Rigidbody components